Updated May 1. 2024

 Milford-Sound-Tasman-Sea

-Every moment of the 2.5-hour cruise was interesting.
+Every moment of the two-hour cruise was interesting.

 Seal Rock is one of the few areas in the fjord where the Southern Fur Seal is able to climb out of the water onto the rocks.
 Meanwhile, smaller seals flipped and rolled in the water to escape the sandflies.